South India: Sports

 Football is also popular with the Indian Super League being the major club competition.
-There are four teams from the region:Bengaluru FC, Chennaiyin FC, Hyderabad FC and Kerala Blasters FC.
+There are three teams from the region:Bengaluru FC, Chennaiyin FC, and Kerala Blasters FC.
 The Southern Derby or Southern Rivalry, is the name given to a derby contested by any two of the three professional football clubs Bengaluru, Chennaiyin and Kerala Blasters.
 Santosh Trophy is a football competition amongst states organized by the Indian Football Association.
 As of 2022, South Indian teams have won 17 championships.

-Kabaddi is a contact sport which is the state game of all the states in South India.
-It is played across the region.
-Pro Kabaddi League is the most popular region based franchise tournament and has three teams representing the region: Bengaluru Bulls, Tamil Thalaivas and Telugu Titans.
+Kabaddi is a contact sport which is the state game of all the states in South India, and played across the region.
+Pro Kabaddi League is the most popular region based franchise tournament and has three teams representing the region-Bengaluru Bulls, Tamil Thalaivas and Telugu Titans.

-Chess is a popular board game which originated as Sathurangam in the seventh century A.D.
+Chess is a popular board game which originated as Sathurangam in the seventh century CE.
 Traditional games like Pallanguzhi, Uriyadi, Gillidanda, Dhaayam are played across the region.
 Jallikattu, Rekla and Kambala are traditional sporting events involving bulls.
 Traditional martial arts include Silambattam, Gatta gusthi, Adimurai and Kalari.
-Vallam kali is a boat race organized in Kerala.
+Vallam kali is a boat race organized in Kerala during the monsoon season.